Author guidelines

 The AHSTR strongly advises all editors and reviewers to exercise vigilance and thoroughly evaluate submissions for any signs of plagiarism.
 Editors and reviewers are encouraged to immediately notify the journal if any instance of plagiarism is suspected.

-ASIAN Health, Scientific and Technological Reports (AHSTR)
+Asian Health, Science and Technology Reports (AHSTR)

 The Graduate School, Naresuan University Maha Dhammaraja Building Zone A